AlfrescoArchive/alfresco-dbp-deployment/README-cfn.md

 ```The domain name``` : Choose the subdomain which will be used for the url e.g. **my-dbp-eks.example.com**.
 For more information about how to create a hosted zone and its subdomains visit the AWS documentation on [Creating a Subdomain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingNewSubdomain.html).

 ```Private Registry Credentials.
 Base64 encryption of dockerconfig json``` : \
-**Notice:** The credentials are only needed if the DBP images is pulled from quay.io which is currently not the case.
+**Notice:** The credentials are needed for different DBP images that are pulled from quay.io.
 1) Login to quay.io with ```docker login quay.io```.
 2) Validate that you can see the credentials with ```cat ~/.docker/config.json``` for Quay.io.
 3) Get the encoded credentials with ```cat ~/.docker/config.json | base64```.